tiny-dancer/notes/atomic_habits_engineering.md

 **Software Engineering**: This can be applied in two ways

 1) Your system is as strong as your weakest link.
-Sales goals, marketing goals, product goals, engineering goals are all worthless to the here and now.
+Sales goals, marketing goals, product goals, engineering goals, are all worthless to the here and now.
+Always ensure a strong foundation.
+The goals of our system are the features),